 PokeStops and gyms can either be found in abundance or sparingly depending on where you are.
-Consequently, Niantic have introduced the ability to request a PokeStop and gym to be added to the Pokemon Go map - known as the PokeStop nomination feature.
+Consequently, Niantic have introduced the ability to request both of these to be added to the Pokemon Go map - known as the PokeStop nomination feature.

-Since then, Niantic have allowed more countries to experiment with adding PokeStops in a beta version.
+Since then, Niantic have allowed more countries to experiment with adding PokeStops.
 The full list is as follows:

 A beta version of the PokéStop nomination feature is now available to level 40 Trainers in Peru! pic.twitter.com/BRSxcjzAT4— Pokémon GO (@PokemonGoApp) February 27, 2019